• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Mint Tea

-More than just a tea, green mint tea is a ceremonial beverage deep-rooted in Moroccan traditions.
-This thirst-quenching tea is served in a small, colourful glass.
-Whether it’s served in the city or in the countryside, gren mint tea is traditionally poured one metre high.
-Mint tea is often used to welcome guests in a friendly atmosphere.
+More than just a tea, green mint tea is a vital part of Moroccan cultural experiences, deeply rooted in Moroccan traditions.
+This thirst-quenching tea, a hallmark of authentic Moroccan tours, is often served in a small, colourful glass.
+Whether enjoyed in the bustling cities or tranquil countryside during a personalized Morocco travel adventure, green mint tea is traditionally poured from an impressive height of one metre.
+Often used to welcome guests, mint tea symbolizes a warm and friendly atmosphere, reflecting the hospitality found in our Gateway2Morocco tours.

 Fruit Juice